Alireza-Motazedian/Dockerized_LSTM/README.md

   chmod +x start.sh
   ```

-  To extracts the project name and then build the image and run the container:
+  To extract the project name and then build the image and run the container:

   ```bash
   ./start.sh